layer3switch/metrilyx-2.0/README.md

 ![Alt text](metrilyx/static/imgs/readme/screenshot_3.png)

 ### Requirements
 Metrilyx will run on any system that supports the packages mentioned below.
 It has primarily been tested on RedHat based flavors of Linux.
+Aside from the packages below, you will also need a running instances of the following:

+*	**kafka**

+	This is used for the devlivery of event annotations.
+This component is responsible for receiving events.

+*	**elasticsearch**

+	This is used to store all event annotations.
+This is where the data is queried from.

+*	**mongodb**

+	This component is used by heatmaps.

+*	**postgresql/mysql** (optional)

+	This component is only needed if you plan to store your models in a database other than the default sqlite3.
+Based on the number of models and usage a proper database may be needed.

 #### OS Packages:
 ##### RHEL:
+Before running the command below, make sure you've added the **nginx repo** to yum.

 	yum -y install libuuid uuid nginx python-setuptools python-devel gcc mongodb

 ##### Debian: